If you’ve ever bought or sold stocks, there’s a chance you may have done so based on feelings and emotions rather than

 How It Can Help You

 If you want to become a better investor, you will want to become less human.
 That sounds harsh, but it will benefit you to take stock of your own biases and recognize where your faulty thinking has hurt you in the past.

 Consider asking yourself tough questions, like, “Do I always think I am right?” or “Do I take credit for investment wins and blame outside factors for my losses?”
 Ask, “Have I ever sold stock in anger, or bought a stock based on a simple gut feeling?”

 Perhaps most importantly, you must ask yourself whether you have all of the information you need to make the right investment choices.
 It’s impossible to know everything about a stock before buying or selling.
 Still, a good bit of research will help ensure you’re investing based on logic and objective knowledge rather than your own biases or emotions.

 Consider a Robo-Advisor

 One of the latest trends in investing is the use of robo-advisors, in which a company manages your investments with very little human intervention.
 Money is instead managed through mathematical instructions and algorithms.
-Some major discount brokerages, including Vanguard, E-Trade, and Charles Schwab, have robo-advisors services, and there are a number of newer companies, including Betterment and Personal Capital.
+Some major discount brokerages, including Vanguard, E-Trade, and Charles Schwab, have robo-advisor services, and there are a number of newer companies, including Betterment and Personal Capital.

 The jury is still out on whether robo-advisors offer above-average returns.
 But in theory, using a robo-advisor will enhance your chances of making optimal and rational investing decisions.
 Moreover, as more investors turn to this automated approach, we may see the conventional finance models become more accurate as human behavior plays less of a role in how markets perform.